httplab/opman/guides/02_basic_operation.md

 1. CAN BE executed ONLY from controller, Sidekiq worker, message queue consumer, rails runner or console.
 2. CANNOT call another operation.
-2. CANNOT BE called from inside service class.
+3. CANNOT BE called from inside service class.
+4. When you call an operation USE ONLY data types which can be CORRECTLY SERIALIZED and DESERIALIZED from JSON.

 It is easy to execute operation